D2D Assisted Multi-antenna Coded Caching: Numerical results

 \section{Numerical results}

 In this section, we provide numerical examples for two scenarios with $K=3$ and $K=4$ users (see Fig.~\ref{fig:sysmodel} and Fig.~\ref{fig:sysmodel_complex}).
+Due to the complex beamforming procedure for the multiserver-based schemes (such as the one proposed in this paper), we have considered a limited number of users in the network.
 We consider a circular cell with a radius of $R=100$ meters, where the BS is located in the cell center.
 To investigate the effect of D2D transmission in different situations, we introduce a smaller circle with radius $r$ within the cell area, wherein the users are randomly scattered.
 Thus, the maximum distance between any two users is $2r$.
-In contrast, the users' distance to BS varies between 0 and $R$.
-Through changing $r$, the maximum users' separation in D2D mode is controlled, which helps us determine the beneficial users' distance in the D2D phase.
-For \ac{D2D} transmissions, the channel gains are generated as ${h}_{ik} = d_{ik}^{-\frac{n_{\text{D2D}}}{2}}g_{ik}$, where $g_{ik} \sim \mathbb{CN}(0,1)$, $n_{\text{D2D}} = 2$ is the path-loss exponent, and $d_{ik}$ is the inter-user distance.
-The channel vectors for \ac{DL} transmission are generated from i.i.d statistics with ${\M h}_k = d_{k}^{-\frac{n_{\text{DL}}}{2}} {\bf g}_k$, where ${\bf g}_k \sim \mathbb{CN}(0,{\bf{I}})$, $n_{\text{DL}} = 3$ is the path-loss exponent, and $d_k$ is the BS-user distance.
+In contrast, the users' distance to BS varies between 0 and $R$. {Hence, by} changing $r$, the maximum users' separation in D2D mode is controlled, which helps us determine the beneficial users' distance in the D2D phase.

-Transmit powers for D2D transmission at the user side are adjusted so that the average received SNR at the receiver is $0$ dB at a $10$-meter distance.
+For {D2D} transmissions, the channel gains are generated as ${h}_{ik} = d_{ik}^{-\frac{n_{\text{D2D}}}{2}}g_{ik}$, where $g_{ik} \sim \mathbb{CN}(0,1)$, $n_{\text{D2D}} = 2$ is the path-loss exponent, and $d_{ik}$ is the inter-user distance.
+The channel vectors for {DL} transmission are generated from i.i.d statistics with $\mathbf{h}_k = d_{k}^{-\frac{n_{\text{DL}}}{2}} {\mathbf{g}}_k$, where ${\mathbf{g}}_k \sim \mathbb{CN}(0,\text{$\mathbf{I}$})$, $n_{\text{DL}} = 3$ is the path-loss exponent, and $d_k$ is the BS-user distance.
+Transmit powers for D2D transmissions at the user side are adjusted so that the average received SNR at the receiver is $0$ dB at a $10$-meter distance.
 The BS transmit power is adjusted such that the average received SNR is $0$ dB at a $100$-meter distance.
-For comparison, we have also consider two state-of-the-art (SoA) scenarios from~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} (\textit{Multicasting only}), and from~\cite{Ji2016} (\textit{D2D~only}).
+For comparison, we have also consider two benchmark schemes~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} and~\cite{Ji2016} denoted as \textit{Multicasting only} and \textit{D2D~only}, respectively. {Note that the optimality of the scheme in~\cite{Ji2016} is shown in~\cite{D2D-CC-Optload-memtradeof-caire-2019}, and the superiority of the proposed method in~~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} over the traditional unicasting approaches has been shown therein.
+Hence, we compare the proposed D2D/DL delivery scheme to these two schemes in this work.}